SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 ### Linux Ubuntu

 The provided instructions are intended for users working in the Ubuntu desktop environment.
 We will install nvidia-docker and run everything in a customized docker container.
-Advanced MacOS users may be able to read the files in the config folder to create a local environment but such a configuration is not supported.

 1. Install `nvidia-docker` version 2.0

     Go to the [nvidia-docker Wiki](https://github.com/NVIDIA/nvidia-docker/wiki) and click on the link for Installation under the Version 2.0 header in the navigation bar on the right.
     ([direct link](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)))

+1. (Optional) Clean out old docker images

+    If it has been a while since you previously configured a docker image for this workshop, then you may wish to cleanup your docker environment and start again.

+    * List any running containers: `docker ps -a`
+    * Kill any running containers: `docker stop $(docker ps -a -q)`
+    * List docker images: `docker image ls`
+    * Copy the IMAGE ID to clipboard
+    * Remove the image: `docker rmi <pasted_image_id>`
+    * Cleanup: `docker system prune`

-1. Run the custom docker image
+1. Create the docker image

     * Try this first: `TODO: put the built image on dockerhub so it can be pulled directly`
     * Else: Build the docker image